 For instance, California has the strictest laws pertaining to this; if you get caught driving around catless, you’ll definitely get a ticket and there’s a high chance of your car being impounded.
 But in Florida, it won’t matter as much.

-With all that considered, it is up to you to take a call whether or not to straight pipe your car.
+With all that considered, it is up to you to take a call whether or not to use a straight pipe exhaust system your car.
 The way we see it, a couple of ponies here and there don’t really make a difference.
-And besides, test pipes will just make your exhaust obnoxiously loud and the drone will drive you nuts on long drives.
+And besides, test pipes will just make your car obnoxiously loud and the drone will drive you nuts on long drives.

 If you really want to make your exhaust louder, there are other, more legal ways to go about it.